MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 DPM 2019 accepts volumes/disks for storage.
 Once you add a volume, DPM formats the volume to ReFS to use the new features of Modern Backup Storage.
 Volumes cannot reside on a dynamic disk, use only a basic disk.

+> [!NOTE]
+> If the physical disk is or will be larger than 2TB, the disk must be converted to GPT before creating the volume(s) for DPM.

 You can directly give a volume to DPM, however, you may have issues in extending the volume if a need arises later.
 You can create additional volumes using storage pools, which could be exposed to DPM and extended as needed.
 The following sections provide the details on how to create a tiered volume, add a volume to DPM, and expand it later

 ## Set up MBS with Tiered Storage

 DPM 2016 introduced Modern Backup Storage (MBS), improving storage utilization and performance.
 MBS uses ReFS as underlying filesystem.
 MBS is designed to make use of hybrid storage such as tiered storage.
 To achieve the scale and performance claimed by MBS, we recommend using a small percentage (4% of overall storage) of flash storage (SSD) with DPM 2019 as a tiered volume in combination with HDD for DPM native storage.

+Once you configure tiered storage, the ReFs file system has the intelligence to store File System Metadata on the SSD tier.
+This improves the overall backup job time significantly.
+There is no further configuration required while configuring the protection groups, etc.

 > [!NOTE]
 > - Tiering is recommended for faster backups.
 However, this is not a mandatory requirement to configure DPM storage.
 >- You cannot attach locally created VHD (VHDX) files, and use them as storage on a physical DPM server.
 Make sure you are running DPM 2019 or later deployed on a VM running on Windows Server 2016 or later.
+> - When deploying DPM in a virtual machine, DPM 2019 can be deployed in a VM running on Windows Server 2016 or Windows Server 2019.
+For best performance we strongly recommend DPM 2019 installed on Windows 2019 with the latest Windows update installed.

 Follow the steps in the procedures below to set up MBS with tiered storage.
 Follow the procedures in sequence, as listed below.